GlobedGD/globed2/server/readme.md

 ### Central server configuration

-The central server allows for configuration hot reloading, so you can modify the file and see updates in real time without restarting the server.
+The central server allows configuration hot reloading, so you can modify the file and see updates in real time without restarting the server.

 Note that the server is written with security in mind, so many of those options may not be exactly interesting for you.
 If you are hosting a small server for your friends then the defaults should be good enough, however if you are hosting a big public server, it is recommended that you adjust the settings accordingly.